-One of the many natural toothpaste brands fans send us a link to review and write an article about Tooth Builder by Squigle.
+One of the many natural toothpaste brand fans sends us a link to review and write an article about Tooth Builder by Squigle.
 Before that, I never heard of Squigle.
 But Squigle is not a young company.
 They are on the market since 1998 year.
-They claim that in recent years they were 6th most popular toothpaste on the internet and saying that top 5 places take big guys that spend millions on advertising.
+They claim that in recent years they were the 6th most popular toothpaste on the internet and saying that the top 5 places take big guys that spend millions on advertising.
 I m euphoric to read on their website about SLS and other irritating ingredients.
 They are aware of them, and they know that many “natural toothpaste brands” still use chemicals that have nothing to do with the natural world.
 Just remember our recent reviews of several Ayurvedic kinds of toothpaste.
-Squigle claims they do not use any detergents, irritating chemicals or other chemical substances that are a hazard to the humans health.
+Squigle claims they do not use detergents, irritating chemicals, or other chemical substances that are a hazard to human health.

 But you need to be careful with Squigle because it contains 36% Xylitol.
-Xylitol is harmless to humans, but it is very dangerous if your dog licks it.
+Xylitol is harmless to humans, but it is hazardous if your dog licks it.
 Make sure your dog goes nowhere near Squigle toothpaste.

 That means you are safe to use it, and you won’t have any allergic reactions.
-Tooth Builder was not tested on animals, and it is free from all kind of chemicals that are known to be harmful to health.
-But Tooth Builder is not vegan-friendly since it uses lactoferrin, lactoferrin has the antimicrobial purpose and it is derived from cows milk.
+Squigle toothpaste is not tested on animals, and it is free from all kinds of chemicals that are known to be harmful to health.
+But Tooth Builder is not vegan-friendly since it uses lactoferrin, lactoferrin has an antimicrobial purpose, and it is derived from cows’ milk.
 It would be better if they obtained this protein from rice or some other plant.
 But lactoferrin is not a dangerous ingredient.
-Mothers milk in first days of baby’s birth contains six times more lactoferrin than cows milk.
+In the first days of a baby’s birth, mother milk contains six times more lactoferrin than cows’ milk.

-Cellulose Gum is another additive, yes I am using word additive despite they claiming not to use additives.
-But Tooth Builder use additives, with additives products, are selling better and last longer.
+Cellulose Gum is another additive; yes, I am using the word additive despite the claim not to use additives.
+But Tooth Builder uses additives, with additives products, which are selling better and last longer.
 But the good thing is that they claim all their additives are obtained from nature.
 Cellulose gum is naturally found in all plants.

-Glycerin is not needed in the toothpaste like we said many times before.
+Glycerin is not needed in toothpaste, like we said many times before.

-Squigle Tooth Builder Toothpaste is promising, it does not contain any dangerous elements.
-But it is not vegan-friendly because of lactoferrin obtained from cows milk.
+Squigle Tooth Builder Toothpaste is promising; it does not contain any dangerous elements.
+But it is not vegan-friendly because of lactoferrin obtained from cows’ milk.
 It contains natural additives to make this product attractive.
-I can’t rate it 10/10 because 10/10 are natural toothpastes that are with zero or just a few questionable ingredients.
+I can’t rate it 10/10 because 10/10 is natural toothpaste with zero or just a few questionable ingredients.
 Unfortunately, Squigle has more than one controversial element.
-But I need to say that this toothpaste is safe to use.
+But I need to say that Squigle toothpaste is safe to use.